dave-kennedy/blacklist/readme.md

 ##Disclaimer

 This is not a 100% effective solution for securing your network from ads, malware, porn, trackers, etc. If you want that, you really need a [whitelist](https://github.com/Pajamaman/dnsmasq).

+##Credit

+Much love goes to the OpenWRT community, particularly those who contributed to [this thread](https://forum.openwrt.org/viewtopic.php?id=35023), to the folks at [Unix & Linux SE](https://unix.stackexchange.com/), and to the [SecureMecca.com](http://securemecca.com/) team.

 ##To-do